 Fertility After UFE

 UFE is minimally invasive and preserves the uterus. [i] Discuss any intention you may have to get pregnant after UFE with your interventional radiologist.

-For many women, UFE as a treatment option for uterine fibroids can be highly likely treatment option.
+For many women, UFE can be a highly likely treatment option for uterine fibroids.
 Ultimately, you should review your medical history and goals with an interventional radiologist who is skilled at performing UFE to determine if you are an ideal candidate.